robertmok/ai-verse/README.md

 ## Future

 - Dockerfile
-- add support to use any LLMs
+- Add support to use any LLMs

 -----